Ashbourne Business improvement district

 WHERE DOES THE INVESTMENT COME FROM?

 The investment will principally come from a small additional levy paid by each premises (hereditament) within the BID area with a rateable value above £8,000.
-The proposed model for Ashbourne would see the cost for the average sized premises being £1.86/day equivalent.
-60% of premises with a ratebale value above £8,000 would pay less than £1 / day towards the BID.

 WHO DECIDES IF THE BID IS TO BE INTRODUCED?